Zhou Zhiruo: Fictional character biography

-Zhou Zhiruo reads the Nine Yin Manual and masters a quick-learning and "unorthodox" version of the skills detailed in the manual.
+Zhou Zhiruo reads the Jiuyin Zhenjing and masters a quick-learning and "unorthodox" version of the skills in the manual.
 As the story progresses, she develops a closer relationship with Zhang Wuji, until she decides to break her oath and marry him.
 However, Zhao Min shows up and disrupts the wedding.
 Zhou Zhiruo attacks Zhao Min in anger but Zhang Wuji intervenes and stops her.
 Zhou Zhiruo feels that Zhang Wuji has betrayed her love, and begins to see him and Zhao Min as her sworn enemies.
-She pretends to marry Song Qingshu of the Wudang School, who has a crush on her, and passes him the Nine Yin Manual and tells him to learn the skills and use them to defeat Zhang Wuji.
+She pretends to marry Song Qingshu of the Wudang Sect, who has a crush on her, and passes him the Jiuyin Zhenjing and tells him to learn the skills and use them to defeat Zhang Wuji.

-During the Lion Slaying Ceremony held at Shaolin Monastery, Zhou Zhiruo defeats all martial artists who attended and emerges as champion of the wulin (martial artists' community).
-However, she eventually loses to the Yellow Dress Maiden, who uses an "orthodox" version of the skills in the Nine Yin Manual to overcome her "unorthodox" version.
+During the Lion Slaying Ceremony held at Shaolin Monastery, Zhou Zhiruo defeats all martial artists who attended and emerges as champion of the wulin.
+However, she eventually loses to the Yellow Dress Maiden, who uses an "orthodox" version of the skills in the Jiuyin Zhenjing to overcome her "unorthodox" version.
 The Xuanming Elders attempt to steal the manual from Zhou Zhiruo after seeing how her martial arts have improved from learning it.
-They injure her with their Xuanming Divine Palm, but Zhang Wuji saves her and heals her with his Nine Yang Divine Skill, which inadvertently negates her "yin" inner energy and restores her back to her original state.
+They injure her with their Xuanming Divine Palm, but Zhang Wuji saves her and heals her with his Nine Yang Divine Skill, which inadvertently negates her "yin" neigong and restores her back to her original state.
 Zhou Zhiruo feels guilty for her sins, especially when she encounters the "ghost" of Yin Li and admits to Zhang Wuji her past deeds and her love towards him.
 Towards the end of the story, Zhang Wuji tells her that he has decided that Zhao Min is his true love, making her give up on him.
 Zhou Zhiruo also discovers that Yin Li has survived her attack; Yin Li forgives her for trying to murder her.
 Zhou Zhiruo visits Zhang Wuji and Zhao Min in another version and makes some cheeky remarks when he is about to help Zhao Min paint her eyebrows.

 Martial arts and skills

-Zhou Zhiruo mastered a quick-learning and "unorthodox" version of the skills in the Nine Yin Manual (九陰真經 (jiǔyīn zhēnjīng)), which include the Nine Yin Inner Energy (九陰內功 (jiǔyīn nèigōng)), Nine Yin White Bone Claw (九陰白骨爪 (jiǔyīn báigú zhǎo)), White Boa Whip Skill (白蟒鞭法 (báimǎng biānfǎ)) and Heart-Shattering Palm (摧心掌 (cuīxīnzhǎng)).
-Previously, she had also learnt the Emei School's skills, including Emei's version of the Nine Yang Divine Skill (九陽神功 (jiǔyáng shéngōng)), Emei Swordplay (峨嵋劍法 (éméi jiànfǎ)), and Soft Palm of the Golden Peak (金頂綿掌 (jīndǐng miánzhǎng)).
+Zhou Zhiruo mastered a quick-learning and "unorthodox" version of the skills in the Jiuyin Zhenjing, which include the Nine Yin Neigong, Nine Yin White Bone Claw, White Boa Whip Skill and Heart-Shattering Palm.
+Previously, she had also learnt the Emei Sect's skills, including Emei's version of the Nine Yang Divine Skill, Emei Swordplay, and Soft Palm of the Golden Peak.

-In film and television
+In adaptations

 Notable actresses who have portrayed Zhou Zhiruo in films and television series include Candice Yu (1978), Angie Chiu (1978), Sheren Tang (1986), Gigi Lai (1993), Kathy Chow (1994), Charmaine Sheh (2000), Gao Yuanyuan (2003), Liu Jing (2009) and Zhu Xudan (2019).